awslabs/graphstorm/docs/source/advanced/link-prediction.rst

 **Preparing graph data for hard negative sampling**

-The gconstruct pipeline of GraphStorm provides support to load hard negative data from raw input.
+Now both single machine and distributed graph construction pipeline of GraphStorm provide support to load hard negative data from raw input.
 Hard destination negatives can be defined through ``edge_dst_hard_negative`` transformation.
 The ``feature_col`` field of ``edge_dst_hard_negative`` must stores the raw node ids of hard destination nodes.
-The follwing example shows how to define a hard negative feature for edges with the relation ``(node1, relation1, node1)``:
+The following example shows how to define a hard negative feature for edges with the relation ``(node1, relation1, node1)``:

   .. code-block:: json